marl64/autoMP/README.md

 # autoMP
-tool for converting images into a Lua script for rendering in Mario Paint
+Tool for converting images into a Lua script for rendering in Mario Paint

 autoMP by marl